Secodis/TSS-WEB/General/FAQ.md

 So, it's actually there for historical reasons.
 Perhaps it will be changed in the future.

+## Don't We Already Have Enough AppSec Standards?

+There are, in fact, several well-established AppSec standards and best practice projects today.
+However, rather than competing with these, TSS-WEB aims to provide companies with the means needed to effectively implement them.

 ## How Can I Use TSS-WEB?

 Use it as you like.
 You can use all the requirements or select specific requirements or categories that you need.
 Use it as inspiration or to review your internal requirements.